 What is Waterfall Model?

-Waterfall model is a software development model, which was the first Process Model to be introduced by Dr. Winston W. Royce in a paper published in 1970.
+Waterfall model is a software development model, which was the first process model to be introduced by Dr. Winston W. Royce in a paper published in 1970.

-This model also referred to as a strict waterfall model because all the phases are strictly followed like a waterfall.
+This model is also referred to as a strict waterfall model because all the phases are strictly followed like a waterfall.

 In this model, the whole software project is split up into separate phases.
 These phases follow up in sequence one after the other.

-The whole process is divided into separate phases and processes work like a waterfall means when water is falling than water cannot come back.
+The whole process is divided into separate phases and processes work like a waterfall means when water is falling then water cannot come back.
 As the same apply in this model, when any phase is complete then we cannot come back to the previous phase.